-To understand the current prior authorization landscape, ICAD invited industry and government leaders to share their perspectives on current issues, current statistics, gaps and opportunities, and recommendations and solutions.
+To understand the current prior authorization landscape, the Task Force invited industry and government leaders to share their perspectives on current issues, current statistics, gaps and opportunities, and recommendations and solutions.
 (See Appendix 3 for the presentation summaries.)
-The Task Force reviewed and considered a compendium of industry artifacts and Federal Advisory Committee work products and source documents to inform and enrich their discussions.
+It reviewed and considered a compendium of industry artifacts and Federal Advisory Committee work products and source documents to inform and enrich the discussions.
 The compendium artifacts highlight many of the challenges noted above and their impacts on care processes and outcomes, as well as current efforts to address them.
 (See Appendix 4 for the compendium.)

 The Task Force created a typical multi-stakeholder workflow diagram demonstrating the prior authorization of durable medical equipment (wheelchair) as an example.
-It then translated this workflow diagram into a workbook highlighting the data classes required to support the clinical workflow for durable medical equipment, admission, procedures, pharmacy, and specialty services.
-It used this process to document gaps and opportunities in the current Prior Authorization process as it relates to burdens on providers, patients, payers, and other health care stakeholders in the process.
+It then translated this workflow diagram into a workbook, highlighting the data classes required to support the clinical workflow for durable medical equipment, admission, procedures, pharmacy, and specialty services.
+It used this process to document gaps and opportunities in the current prior authorization process as it relates to burdens on providers, patients, payers, and other health care stakeholders.